Introduction

 Key Benefits:

 - Competitive differentiation: In a crowded market, stories sell.
-A well-trained team makes your cafe memorable.
+A well-trained team makes your cafe memorable and gives customers a reason to return.

-How to Train Your Staff on Fair Trade Coffee
+How to Train Your Staff on Fair Trade Coffee: A Step-by-Step Guide

-Start by teaching the origin of the coffee you serve.
+Begin by teaching the origin of the coffee you serve.
 Use a world map to show the cooperative or farm.
 Share the farmer’s name (if available).
 Pull data from your roaster’s sourcing reports.
-In my practice, I recommend creating “origin cards” for each roast — a simple one-pager that staff can study during downtime.
+I recommend creating “origin cards” for each roast — a simple one-pager that staff can study during downtime.

 2. Understand Certification Labels

 Fair Trade Certified™ is not the only label.
-There’s also Rainforest Alliance, Direct Trade, and Bird Friendly.
+There’s also Rainforest Alliance, Direct Trade, Bird Friendly, and others.
 Train staff to distinguish them accurately.
 A confused barista destroys credibility.
-Use a comparison table in your training binder:
+Use this comparison table in your training binder:

 |---|